shibatachun/od-/README.md

 # od-
-osu OD or HP change
+osu OD or HP change\n
-Open it in IDEA or other IDE
+Open it in IDEA or other IDE\n
-Back up your osu!.db
+Back up your osu!.db\n
 Run it!